svagcrew/binking/README.md

 ```

 ## Cutting Logos
 All bank logos in the original size are stored in the folder `src/banks-logos`.
 If you installed CardInfo.js in npm, you will be able to use the command `npm run build-banks-logos`.
 After its call, all logos from the folder `src/banks-logos` will be transformed into PNG format, reduced to 600 pixels in width and 200 in height, copied to the folder` dist/banks-logos`.
-To change the settings for slicing logos, pass the settings when calling the command like this: `npm run build-build banks-logos -- -w 1000 -h 300`
+To change the settings for slicing logos, pass the settings when calling the command like this: `npm run build-banks-logos -- -w 1000 -h 300`

 * **`-w | --width`** by default `600`
   Width in pixels to which the image will be reduced/enlarged